coder/docs/admin/workspace-management/cvms/management.md

 If you would like all newly created workspaces to be CVMs, toggle **Default to container-based virtual machines** to **On**.

-> While this toggle changes the default workspace creation setting, users can still
+> While this toggle changes the default workspace creation setting, users can
-> override this setting.
-For example, if you enable CVMS and set them as the
+> still override this setting.
+For example, if you enable CVMS and set them as
-> default, a user can still create non-CVM workspaces (and vice versa).
+> the default, a user can still create non-CVM workspaces (and vice versa).

 ## Caching

-> Cached CVMs are currently an **alpha** feature.

 To improve the startup time for CVM-based workspaces, you can enable caching.